awslabs/multi-agent-orchestrator/docs/src/content/docs/deployment/aws-lambda-ts.md

 description: How to deploy the Multi-Agent Orchestrator System to AWS Lambda with streaming support using Typescript
 ---

+> **Important**
+>
+>   This guide provides sample code primarily demonstrating how to use the Multi-Agent Orchestrator framework within an AWS Lambda function.
+To ensure the code works correctly inside an AWS Lambda environment and for any OS-specific considerations, please refer to the official AWS Lambda function documentation.

 Deploying the Multi-Agent Orchestrator System to AWS Lambda allows you to run your multi-agent setup in a serverless environment.
 This guide will walk you through the process of setting up and deploying your orchestrator to Lambda, including support for streaming responses.

 ## Prerequisites